cquan808/docker-elk-searchguard/README.md

 **Tip:** Build time is going to take awhile, [youtube](https://www.youtube.com/) will entertain you

+**Note:** a re-build must be made if there are any changes to your search guard tls config because certificates are generated during the build!!

 Deploy Stack:

 `docker stack deploy -c docker-stack.yml searchguard`